canonical/k8s-snap/docs/src/tutorial/kubectl.md

 pods.

 Let's delete those 3 pods to demonstrate a deployment's ability to ensure the declared state of the cluster is maintained.
-The following command deletes all pods in the cluster that are labeled with `app=nginx`.

 First, open a new terminal so you can watch the changes as they happen.
 Run this command in a new terminal: